OAK-WJR/Swift_Vision_OCR/README.md

 3.Find the mid points of (topLeft and bottomLeft point) and (topRight and bottomRight point), then let the line be perpendicular to the top/bottom Linear Functions and pass through the center point of the Linear Functions, and calculate the intersection points of the top/bottom Linear Functions and the vertical Linear Function

 You get the 4 points now

+能给个小星星⭐️吗
+May I have a little star ⭐️